MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Introduction

 \section{Introduction}

-Research and development of robots designed for therapy and social interaction have been actively pursued.
-Many of these robots are intentionally designed to evoke a sense of ``animacy'' in users.
-For example, the seal-shaped robot PARO has been employed as a tool to promote emotional engagement with elderly individuals, particularly those with dementia, and its therapeutic effects have been reported \cite{Shibata2012-qq}.
-Similarly, the bear-shaped robot Huggable has been suggested to reduce anxiety and stress in hospitalized children through interactive engagement \cite{Jeong2017-bv}.
-These robots typically combine elements such as animal-like appearance, soft tactile surfaces, and responsive behaviors, which are considered to play a role in shaping human--robot relationships.
+Robots designed for therapy and social interaction are often intentionally created to evoke a sense of ``animacy'' in users.
+For instance, the seal-shaped robot PARO has been employed to promote emotional engagement among elderly individuals, particularly those with dementia, and its therapeutic effects have been reported \cite{Shibata2012-qq}.
+Similarly, the bear-shaped robot Huggable has been shown to reduce anxiety and stress in hospitalized children through interactive engagement \cite{Jeong2017-bv}.
+These robots typically integrate elements such as animal-like appearances, soft tactile surfaces, and responsive behaviors, all of which contribute to shaping human--robot relationships.

-Wolf et al. demonstrated that the perception of animacy in humans, animals, and machines is significantly influenced not only by their appearance but also by the presence or absence of movement \cite{Wolf2020-ey}.
-This finding suggests that animacy in robots is shaped not solely by external appearance but also by the nature of their movements and responses.
-In particular, lifelike movements are considered critical for robots to be perceived as more intuitive and approachable.
-Indeed, it has been shown that not only a robot's appearance but also the characteristics of its movements strongly affect impressions of animacy, likability, trustworthiness and unpleasantness \cite{Castro-Gonzalez2016-uf,10.1145/3344286}.
-To organize the variety of robot movements explored for human--robot interaction, we classify them into three categories—axial motion, articulated motion, and volumetric motion—based on previous literature and our own synthesis (Fig.~\ref{fig1}).
+Wolf et al. demonstrated that the perception of animacy in humans, animals, and machines is influenced not only by appearance but also by the presence or absence of movement \cite{Wolf2020-ey}.
+This finding indicates that animacy in robots is shaped not solely by external appearance but also by the nature of their movements and responses.
+Lifelike movements, in particular, are considered essential for robots to be perceived as intuitive and approachable.
+Previous studies have shown that both a robot's appearance and the characteristics of its movements strongly affect impressions of animacy, likability, trustworthiness, and unpleasantness \cite{Castro-Gonzalez2016-uf,10.1145/3344286}.
+To organize the range of robot movements explored in human--robot interaction research, we classify them into three categories—--axial, articulated, and volumetric motion—--based on prior literature and our own analysis (Fig.~\ref{robotByMoves}).